ABeatrizSC/order-system/README.md

 ### **GET** `/api/events?orderId={id}`
 ### **GET** `/api/events?transactionId={id}`

-- Recupera dados específicos de um evento da saga pelo seu `orderId` ou `transactionId`:
+- Retrieves specific data from a saga event by its `orderId` or `transactionId`:

 #### Success Response
 - `Event`